EISHANnyc/MusicDownloader/README.md

 **Prerequisites**

 Before using this script, you'll need to have Python installed on your system.
-You’ll also need a few Python libraries, which can be installed easily with pip.

 Install the Required Libraries

 Use the following command to install all the dependencies:

 `` pip install yt-dlp mutagen pillow colorama  ``